Monitoring of rural areas in Germany: living conditions according to the official statistics and as perceived by the population

 Depending on the typology applied, rural areas in Germany are home to about 30 to 50 percent of the population.
 They are characterized by villages and small towns, a great share of agricultural land use and forestry, as well as a relatively low population, settlement and building density.

 The official statistics already offer a wide range of data and indicators to analyse and depict living conditions in rural areas.
 Yet, rurality is characterized by highly diverse social, economic and structural conditions which so far can only hardly be portrayed.
 Neither an urban-rural dichotomy nor a rural-urban continuum are scientifically satisfactory concepts.
 Equally important is the fact that our knowledge on how the inhabitants of rural areas perceive and assess their quality of life and service provision – and whether distinct assessments coincide with different types of rural areas – is fairly limited.
-The monitoring project wants to both provide a differentiated picture of rural areas in Germany and involve the perceptions of the population.
+The monitoring project both provides a differentiated picture of rural areas in Germany and involves the perceptions of the population.

 The monitoring consists of four components: